About the George Shultz Innovation Fund

 - Surrounding these startups with a community of support – including distinguished angel and venture capital investors, scientists, and entrepreneurs – to help move their projects forward.

 Our investment process resembles that of a traditional venture capital fund, and is run once a year in the Spring quarter.
 After evaluating applications, we select finalists to advance to due diligence, a rigorous 10-week process spearheaded by our Innovation Fund Associates.
 We then make an investment decision for each venture based on the outcome of due diligence and the input of our Advisory Committee, and ultimately select ventures for investment.

 - 10-weeks of rigorous, venture-capital-style due diligence.
 A multi-disciplinary team of Innovation Fund Associates spends 500+ hours analyzing your business from an investor’s perspective, helping prepare you to raise additional capital.

 - Up to $250,000 of seed funding (if selected).
 Investments must be matched by another institutional investor to receive GSIF funds.

 - Committed team with dedicated technology and business founders

-- Significant technical milestones achieved
+- Significant technical milestones achieved, including proof of concept

 - Value proposition of technology validated with end customers